openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/make_compute_node.md

 ---

-Setting up computes nodes is done slightly differently than a login node.
+Setting up compute nodes is done slightly differently than a login node.
 In this example 2 compute nodes are setup, but it could be any non-zero number of compute nodes.

 +++ AWS Marketplace